shikhar321/TEST/README.md

 ## Need to work on:

-1. Ability to accept the appointment by the doctor to acknowledge the patient that their appointment has been approved.
-2. User should not be allowed to register if he/she tries to provide the already registered email ID.
+1. User should not be allowed to register if he/she tries to provide the already registered email ID.
-3. The password should be encrypted and the password field shouldn't be displayed in the admin panel.
-4. Implementation of pagination for all the list view across the application.
-5. Bug fix - Bill payment receipt contains multiple record if the patient has associated with the same doctor multiple times.
-6. Addition of more fields in the prescription statement to make it more specific one.
-7. Addition of more details on payment - such as date of the payment made, amount paid, etc.
-8. Implementation of export button in admin module to export all details to an excel sheet.
+2. Implementation of export button in admin module to export all details of users to an excel sheet.

 ## Prerequisites
 1. Install XAMPP web server